 In November 2014, the Company entered into a venture debt facility ("2014 Debt Facility") for a total loan commitment of \$10.0 million.
 On October 13, 2016, the Company entered into a First Amendment to the 2014 Debt Facility the ("First Amendment"), which reaffirmed the initial commitment to a total of \$10.0 million of funding ("Term Loan A") and increased the Company's total borrowing capacity by an additional \$10.0 million ("Term Loan B" and together with Term Loan A, "Term Loans").

-In connection with the 2014 Debt Facility, the Company issued warrants that can be exercised into common stock that expire between April 2021 and October 2026 (see Note 9).
+On September 28, 2017, the Company drew the additional \$10.0 million available under Term Loan B. On November 22, 2017, the Company entered into a Second Amendment to the 2014 Debt Facility to account for the formation of the Company's wholly-owned subsidiary.
+On March 29, 2018, the Company entered into a Third Amendment to the 2014 Debt Facility (the "Third Amendment"), which reaffirmed the initial commitment to a total of \$20.0 million of funding, increased the Company's total borrowing capacity by an additional \$5.0 million and extended the interest-only end date for 12 months following the execution of the Third Amendment.
+The maturity date of the 2014 Debt Facility was also extended from October 13, 2020 to March 29, 2022.